BEST SOFT CHOCOLATE CHIP COOKIES — The best, soft and chewy chocolate chip cookies you’ll ever make!

 Then you can have fresh-from-the-oven cookies whenever the craving strikes!

-Be sure to save this recipe for the best soft chocolate chip cookies to your favorite Pinterest board for later!
+Be sure to save this Best Soft Chocolate Chip Cookies recipe to your favorite Pinterest board for later.

 Best Soft Chocolate Chip Cookies